cloudkick/whiskey/README.md

 Changes
 =======

+* 02.05.2011 - v0.3.1:
+ * Capture the child process stdout and stderr in the main process instead of monkey patching the `process.stdout` and `process.stderr` in the child process

 * 01.05.2011 - v0.3.0:
  * Refactor most of the internals to make the code more readable and more easy to extend